Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: The Proposed Method

-\paratitle{Discussion.} Our proposed framework, StableGNN, aims to relive the distribution shifts problem by causal representation learning diagram in a general way.
-Specially, a new causal representation learning for graph that seamless integrates the power of representation learning and causal inference is proposed.
-For the representation learning part, we could utilize various state-of-the-art graph pooling layer~\citep{zhang2018end,ying2018hierarchical,lee2019self,gao2019graph} to extract high-level representations, nevertheless the main intuition of our work is that we should learn \text{high-level meaningful} representation rather than meaningless mixed representation in our proposed learning diagram.
+\paratitle{Discussions.} Our proposed framework, StableGNN, aims to relieve the distribution shifts problem by causal representation learning diagram in a general way.
+Specifically, a new causal representation learning for graphs that seamless integrates the power of representation learning and causal inference is proposed.
+For the representation learning part, we could utilize various state-of-the-art graph pooling layer~\cite{zhang2018end,ying2018hierarchical,lee2019self,gao2019graph} to extract high-level representations, nevertheless, the main intuition of our work is that we should learn high-level meaningful representation rather than meaningless mixed representation in our proposed learning diagram.
 This point is key for meaningful and effective causal learning, which is validated in Section~\ref{Sec::real-world}.

-Moreover, we believe that this general framework has the potential to spur the causal representation in other areas, such as for images, we could extract high-level object representation first and utilize causal inference techniques to incorporate knowledge into the learning framework.
+\paratitle{Limitations.} In our model, we assume a general causal variable relationships in Figure~\ref{fig:causal view}.
+Nevertheless, for some datasets or tasks, there may exist more complicated causal relationships among high-level variables, hence discovering causal structure for these high-level variables may be useful for reconstructing the latent data generation process and achieving better generalization ability.

 \paratitle{Time Complexity Analysis.} As the proposed framework consists of two parts, we analyze them separately.
-For graph high-level part, to cluster nodes, although it requires additional computation of an assignment matrix, we observed that the Diffpool layer did not incur substantial additional running time in practice.
+For the graph high-level representation learning part, to cluster nodes, although it requires the additional computation of an assignment matrix, we observed that the Diffpool layer did not incur substantial additional running time in practice.
 The reason is that each DiffPool layer reduces the size of graphs by extracting a coarser high-level representation of the graph, which speeds up the graph convolution operation in the next layer.
-For CVD regularizer, given $n_L$ learned high-level representation, the complexity of compute HSIC value of each pair of high-level variable is $\mathcal{O}(m^2)$~\citep{song2012feature}, where $m$ is the batch size.
+For CVD regularizer, given $n_L$ learned high-level representation, the complexity of computing HSIC value of each pair of high-level variables is $\mathcal{O}(m^2)$~\cite{song2012feature}, where $m$ is the batch size.
 Hence, for each batch, the computation complexity of CVD regularizer is $\mathcal{O}(tn_L(n_L-1)m^2)$, where $t$ is the number of epochs to optimize $\mathbf{w}$ and $n_L$ is a very small number.